yratof/auto-image-renamer/README.md

 ### 1) Get a Microsoft API Key for Free
 [https://www.microsoft.com/cognitive-services/en-us/sign-up](https://www.microsoft.com/cognitive-services/en-us/sign-up "API Key").

+This is a weird process, it's all AZURE based now, but you create an account.
+Then you need to create a cognitive service app, that will allow you to create KEYS and PATHENDS.
+Once you've created that, you'll get two API keys.
+Put one in the renamer.py and you'll be golden

 Replace this key with `MICROSOFT_VISION_API_KEY` in renamer.py

 ### 2) Usage